abilia/system_settings_editor/README.md

 [major].[minor].[patch]

-- Major will probably never be increased.
+- _Major_ will probably never be increased.
-- Minor is a version where new features are release.
+- _Minor_ is a version where new features are release.
-- Patch fixes bug in release.
+- _Patch_ fixes bug in release or smaller features not needing documentation.

 ## Releasing

-### Prerequisite for creating a release candidate
+### Ideal prerequisite for creating a release candidate

 - When a release period starts there should not be any stories in "Ready for test" or "Test".

 - All strings are translated, e.i. the files `translations.missing.tsv` [:calendar:](https://github.com/abilia/seagull/blob/master/memoplanner/lib/i18n/translations.missing.tsv) should not exist.

+### Alternativly

+A test candidate could also be created for testing waiting last translations or testing the latest merge.
+Later the release candidate will be created with the final fixes.

 ### Creating the release candidate

-The **master** branch is then merged to the **release** branch.
+The **master** branch is merged to the **release** branch.

-After first release candidate the version in the **master** branch should be increased to the next major or minor version.
+- Either, if a new _minor_ version should be released, the version in the **master** branch should be increased to the next _minor_ version.
+- Or, if the new version is a _patch_ version, the **release** branch version is changed to the next patched version, and the **master** branch is left as it is.

+Then a manual build is triggered from [GitHub actions](https://github.com/abilia/seagull/actions/workflows/mp-android-build.yaml).

 Each release candidate is released on Google Play on Closed testing - Alpha [:calendar:](https://play.google.com/console/u/0/developers/8640289046801512570/app/4973610386809775563/tracks/4698231159357572066)

 #### Fixes in release candidate

-If bugs are found in the release candidate that needs to be fixed, a release candidate branch is created starting with **release-rcX**, like **release-rc2**.
+If bugs are found in the release candidate that needs to be fixed, they are merged to the release branch and a new candidate is released manually when ready.
+The release branch is also merge into master.

-When all fixes are added to the **release-rcX** branch, the branch is merge down to **release** where a new release candidate is created.

 #### After regression test